thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

  * Whether the current iteration is the last one.
 This is the `last` boolean property.

-Let's see how we could use it within the previous example:
+Let's see how we could use it with the previous example:

 ```html
 <table>